MartinJeanne/Linkstart-backend/README.md

 <br>

 ## Install
 Install dependencies & build jar file:
 ```
 mvn clean install -Dmaven.test.failure.ignore=true
 ```
+(the paramater allow to ignore build test failure, because the db is not startd and will be in a docker container: it is not accessible for now and build test will fail.)
 <br>

 Create the docker image of the rest api:
 ```
 docker build -t linkstartapi .
 ```